CellFateNucOrg/spot_quant/README.md

 ```
 2.14.0+cu130
 13.0
-True # This confirms that CUDA available
+True # This confirms that is CUDA available
 ```

 # Use